Tropical Mirror: Introduction to tropical geometry

-The moduli space of degree-2 tropical curves $\mathcal{M}_{0}(\mathbb{CP}^2,2)$ is union of 7 components, corresponding to the graphs below.
-Equivalently, we can label the graphs above by specifying the integer vectors for each internal edge
+\end{Example} \begin{Example} The moduli space $\mathcal{M}_{0}(\mathbb{P}^2,\beta)$ of degree 2 tropical curves in $\mathbb{P}^2$ is a union of 7 components, corresponding to the trees below.
+Below the pictures, we provided the list of integer vectors for each internal edge: